Seven Samurai: Home media

 As of 2017, Seven Samurai is the best-selling home video title ever released by the British Film Institute.

-Legacy
+Legacy and cultural impact

 Seven Samurai was a technical and creative watershed that became Japan's highest-grossing movie and set a new standard for the industry.
 It has remained highly influential, often seen as one of the most "remade, reworked, referenced" films in cinema.